bheal521/blog/content/2014-03-08-github-pages-and-pelican-for-blogging.md

 >

 Lists are also easy in Markdown:

 * one
 * two
 * three

 Finally, you are able to easily indicate code within a paragraph.
-For example, 'foo()'.
+For example, `foo()`.
 Amazing right!!?!?!!?
 Ok and one last thing for now, blocks of code are also easily written in Markdown:

     :::bash